taikoxyz/taiko-mono/README.md

 ## Documentation

 Documentation can be found on the website at [taiko.xyz](https://taiko.xyz).
-There is also be a README in each package, as well as comments in the source code.
+There is also a README in each package, as well as comments in the source code.

 ## Project structure